DealsBeam/lofiplayer/README.md

 - **Displaying Song and Artist Names**: See real-time information about the currently playing song and artist.
 - **Progressive Web App (PWA)**: Transform the Lofi Radio Player into a PWA for an enhanced mobile and offline experience.
 - **mediaSession API Integration**: Utilize the mediaSession API for enhanced control and display capabilities on supported devices.
+- **Add Your Own Stations and Streams**: Customize your Lofi Radio experience by adding your preferred stations and streams.
+- **Hosting Audio Streams For The Project**: Hosting 24/7 Lofi audio streams to ensure the project's independence from external sources.

 Stay tuned as we continue to improve and expand this project.